 3. Corsair K70 Max

-The most customizable gaming keyboard.
+The most customizable gaming keyboard is the Corsair K70 Max.

 Corsair K70 Max specs: